 sudo grub-mkconfig -o /boot/grub/grub.cfg

-Go to the Advanced options, and select to boot with the LTS kernel.
+From the Advanced options boot with the LTS kernel.

 sudo pacman -R linux

-If you want to keep both kernels, Arch Linux will use the latest kernel by default after you reboot your system.
+After these steps, you will have only the LTS kernel in your system.
+If you do not remove the default kernel, Arch Linux will use the default kernel after the next reboot.
 If you use the latest kernel, you can install the LTS kernel as a fallback kernel.
 In case that something happens to your latest kernel, you can boot with the LTS kernel.

 Benefits of the LTS Kernel

 Personally for me, the LTS kernel has several advantages.